What Does Each Way Mean in Betting?

 Is Betting Each Way Worthwhile?

-Yes, betting each way on horse races or greyhounds is 100% worthwhile, depending on the runner.
+Yes, betting each way on horse racing predictions or greyhounds is 100% worthwhile, depending on the runner.
 If you are wagering on the clear favourite, then each way is not the way to go.
 Instead, this wager offers insurance to anyone looking to bet on an outsider.
 It works by paying if they finish in the top five, and it does not handicap you if the horse wins the race.

 If you only chose a bet on the top four places and they won the race, you would miss out on their displayed odds.
 Choosing a 100/1 horse that won would make €1,220 if you bet €10 each way.
 If you bet €10 on them finishing in the top five, you would only get €200.
-This market offers cover for backing an outsider but costs double the amount you enter as your stake.
+This market offers cover for backing an outsider, but costs double the amount you enter as your stake.

-To make betting each way worthwhile, you need to choose a horse that has a chance of winning the race and has odds that are still reasonable, even when you divide it by five.
+To make betting each way worthwhile, you need to choose a horse that has a chance of winning the race and has odds that are still reasonable, even when you divide them by five.
 Anything less than 5/1 usually means you will not make any profit if the runner only comes in the top five.
 When above 50/1, it is doubtful the runner will win the race, so you are better off just backing them to place in the top positions.

 What Sports Accept Each Way Bets?

 The two most common sports that accept each way bets include horse racing and greyhound events.
 However, you can also bet each way in some golf tournaments.
 That is because golf follows a similar format to racing events.
 There is a large field of individual competitors, and you can bet on golfers finishing in the top five, ten, or even 20 places.
+While it is not a common wager, betting each way on golf events can be a lot of fun!
+Most major tournaments include real shocks, such as outsiders finishing in the top few places.
+An each way bet is a fantastic way to capitalise on these unusual outcomes and often includes fantastic returns.

 The biggest obstacle new players must overcome is figuring out how much they can expect to win.
 As the bet requires two stakes, it’s difficult to understand how much each part of the wager returns.
 The key to remember is that a top-five finish will return one-fifth of the odds displayed.
 While this wager offers low returns when betting on the favourite, it remains a fantastic option for punters looking to make the best wagers on a horse race.